 - Save money on tuition by applying for all kinds of financial assistance (scholarships mainly).

 - Get a job.
-Stop slacking off.
+Have some money coming in.

 - Earn your partying.